 Clonal hematopoiesis has also been found to be common in older individuals:

-●Studies using single nucleotide polymorphism (SNP) array tools have observed an increased frequency of somatic chromosomal mosaicism with age .
+●Studies using single nucleotide polymorphism (SNP) array tools have observed an age-associated increased frequency of somatic chromosomal mosaicism .

 ●Some older women with acquired skewing of X chromosome inactivation patterns have acquired TET2 mutations .

-Importantly, the estimated risk of progression to a hematologic malignancy associated with CHIP (0.5 to 1 percent per year) is an order of magnitude lower than the risk of progression of WHO-defined myelodysplastic syndromes (MDS) to acute myeloid leukemia (AML) from a myelodysplastic syndrome (MDS).
-Among patients with lower risk MDS as stratified by the 1997 International Prognostic Scoring System, 19 to 30 percent, whereas this proportion is 33 to 45 percent in patients with higher risk MDS .
+Importantly, the estimated risk of progression to a hematologic malignancy following a diagnosis of CHIP is an order of magnitude lower than the risk of progression to acute myeloid leukemia (AML) from a myelodysplastic syndrome (MDS).
+Among patients with lower risk MDS, the risk of progression to AML is 19 to 30 percent, whereas this proportion is 33 to 45 percent in patients with higher risk MDS .

 ●Clearance of clonal cells or suppression of their expansion by a host immune response